patofoto/Demon_Klipper_Essentials_Unified/README.md

 # INSTALL

-Copy the files here into a folder called `Demon_Essentials_Unified` in your config folder on your printer.
+Copy the files here into a folder called `Demon_Klipper_Essentials_Unified` in your config folder on your printer.

 NOTE: If you download the zip file via the button at the top of the repo your downloaded folder will be called:
 ```